cj1128/handmade-hero/README.md

 - Modern CPUS are heavily heavily out of order
 - Casey explains the difference between latency and throughput
 - In most cases, we only care the throughput not the latency.

+### Day 113: Simple Performance Counters

+- Basic process of making things run quickly
+  - Gather statistics
+    - where it is slow
+    - what are their characteristics
+  - Make an estimation
+  - Analyze "efficiency" and "performance"
+    - "efficiency" is about how much work we have to do
+    - "performance" is about how to make the CPU do the work
+  - Start coding
+- Define `BEGIN_TIMED_BLOCK` and `END_TIMED_BLOCK` macros to track performance
+- Define `debug_cycle_counter` struct to store counters
+- Define `HandleDebugCounters` to display counters